gcallah/BookReviews/holston.md

 But did Hobbes really hold that "might makes right"?
 That seems a rather crude interpretation of what he was up to.
 Of course the sovereign possesses might, but that is not what makes it right to obey him: it is rather that this might enables him to call a truce in the war of all against all.
-If he used his might to, for instance, wipe out his own subjects, Hobbes would certainly not claim that that makes it right.
+If he used his might to, for instance, wipe out his own subjects, Hobbes would certainly not claim that this makes it right.

 Another salient precursor to modern deliberative democratic theory, per Holston, is Immanuel Kant.
 Kant emphasized the role of universal, abstract reason freed from any bondage to custom in making moral choices.
 This is most famously expressed in